varnish/Varnish-Book/varnish_book.rst

 .. training: Slides are missing the state machine graph.
 .. training: web sockets go in pipe, is an example of handling non HTTP requests.
 .. training: Check feedback from Federico about updating ``if (conditions(beresp))
-.. training: Dridi said that rounds in the simplified version is a hook where you can put your code.
-Rhombus are only for ``varnishd``.

 .. container:: handout